 Who are we?

-Mezumenet is the University of Maryland's women's Jewish a cappella group.
+Mezumenet is the University of Maryland's treble Jewish a cappella group.

 How did we begin?

 Mezumenet was founded in December 2008 by four young women who studied (and sang) in Israel together.
 When they came to UMD, they wanted to continue singing together while also providing a family for women with a shared passion for singing and Jewish culture.

 Our repertoire includes traditional Jewish melodies, current Israeli pop, and contemporary radio hits, all rounded out by our unique Mezumenet parodies.

 We compete regularly in Kol HaOlam, a collegiate Jewish a cappella competition in Washington, D.C., where we placed second and third in 2019 and 2020, respectively.
 We also took home the award for Best Arrangement at the competition in 2019 for our arrangement of Eshet Chayil.